bioinfologics/w2rap/README.md

 mkdir quast
 python /path/to/quast/quast.py --extensive-mis-size 10000 -o ./quast -R ./yeast.scafSeq -t 8 -f ref/S288C_reference_sequence_R64-2-1_20150113.fsa
 ```
 The `--extensive-mis-size` parameter sets a threshold for what is considered to be a local misassembly.
 By specifying this to be larger than the default value, we exclude very small rearrangements from the misassembly count.
-As the N50 of the contigs was greater than the average size of a gene, scaffolding did not increase the number of BUSCOs present.

 Genome statistics	 | yeast.scafSeq
 -------------------- |---------------